Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Operating Cash Flow That Trails Reported Revenue

 A firm might report $500,000 in revenue for the month while collecting only $300,000 in cash.
 The gap represents billing lag working through the system.
+Delayed invoicing weakens cash flow management because partners cannot match reported revenue to cash collections.
+Faster billing helps maintain healthier cash flow.
 Over time, this disconnect limits the firm’s ability to invest in growth, hire new talent, or handle unexpected expenses.

 Unpredictable Cash for Payroll and Partner Distributions

-Payroll comes due on a fixed schedule, but collections arrive unpredictably when billing lag is present.
+Payroll comes due on a fixed schedule, but a consistent billing cycle helps reduce the unpredictability created by billing lag when collections arrive late.
 Partners expecting consistent monthly draws may find themselves waiting because the cash isn’t there—even though the books show plenty of revenue.
-This volatility makes financial planning difficult and creates tension among partners.
+This volatility makes financial planning difficult, creates tension among partners, and can also strain client relationships when invoices arrive long after the work was performed.

 Common Causes of Billing Lag in Law Firms